Monmouth County, New Jersey: County government

 Monmouth County is governed by a five-member Board of County Commissioners, who are elected at-large for three-year terms of office on a staggered basis, with either one or two seats up for election each year.
 Each January, the commissioners select one of their members to serve as the director of the board for the year to preside over the meetings and activities of the board.
 Monmouth County's Commissioners have both administrative and policy-making powers.
 The commissioners oversee the five mandatory functions of the county government delegated to it by the state.
 Each commissioner is assigned responsibility for one of the five functional areas: Administration and Special Services; Public Works and Engineering; Human Services, Health and Transportation; Finance and Administration of Justice, overseeing more than 70 county departments in total.
 In 2016, freeholders were paid $27,000 and the freeholder director was paid an annual salary of $27,900.
 County Administrator Teri O'Connor, an appointed position, serves as the county's chief executive officer, and is responsible for carrying out the policies and directives established by the Board of County Commissioners and managing the daily operations of the county's more than 3,000 employees.

-As of 2025, Monmouth County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31st):
+As of 2025, Monmouth County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31):

 The Republican Party had held all five Commissioner seats until 2006, but after the 2006 and 2008 elections, Democrats controlled the Board by a 3–2 margin.
 The Board swung back in favor of the Republicans after the 2009 election when Republican John Curley beat Democrat Sean Byrnes.
 Both were running to succeed former Commissioner Director Barbara McMorrow, a Democrat, who had chosen not to seek re-election.
-In 2010, former mayor of Neptune City, NJ, Thomas Arnone (R) and incumbent Commissioner Robert Clifton (R) won seats giving Republicans control of the Board of Chosen Commissioners by a 4–1 margin.
+In 2010, former mayor of Neptune City, Thomas Arnone (R), and incumbent Commissioner Robert Clifton (R) won seats giving Republicans control of the Board of County Commissioners by a 4–1 margin.
+The board has been all Republican since 2011.

 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Monmouth county's constitutional officers are:

-Christopher J. Gramiccioni of Wall Township is the county's prosecutor, having been formally nominated to the position by Governor of New Jersey Chris Christie in May 2016.
-Gramiccioni had been serving on an acting basis for almost four years, since being appointed to the post in July 2012 by Attorney General of New Jersey Jeffrey S. Chiesa.
+Raymond Santiago of Freehold Township is the Monmouth County Prosecutor, having been formally nominated to the position by Governor of New Jersey Phil Murphy in September 2022.
 Monmouth County constitutes Vicinage 9 of the New Jersey Superior Court and is seated at the Monmouth County Courthouse in Freehold Borough, with additional facilities in Freehold and Ocean Township; the Assignment Judge for Vicinage 9 is Lisa P. Thornton.